-Old Pickens County Courthouse Presbyterian Church – Pickens, South Carolina
+Old Pickens Presbyterian Church – Seneca, South Carolina

-Old Pickens County Courthouse Presbyterian Church, located on the western bank of the Keowee River, is the only building that remains of the town that served as the county seat for Pickens County between 1828 – 1868.
+Old Pickens Presbyterian Church, located on the western bank of the Keowee River, is the only original building that remains of the town of Pickens Court House that served as the county seat for Pickens County between 1828 and 1868.

 After the Revolutionary War, the sparsely populated northwestern corner of the state became a judicial district that included today’s Greenville, Anderson, Pickens, and Oconee counties.
 Over time, as the population increased in different parts of the district, boundary lines shifted to provide new communities better access to local government.

-Deborah Davis of Oconee County took this picture in October of 2007 when she visited the remarkably intact church building and its adjoining cemetery.
-She tells us: “The earliest grave there dates to 1790.
+Contributor Deborah Davis took the above picture when she visited the remarkably intact church building and its adjoining cemetery.
+She tells us, “The earliest grave there dates to 1790.
 Many other graves had to be relocated here when the lake (Keowee) was formed.
 The floors inside the building are the original heart pine floors.”